Corrosion Under Insulation (CUI)

 Corrosion Under Insulation in the Refinery and Petrochemical Processes

-Corrosion Under Insulation continues to cost the downstream petrochemical industry billions of dollars and is the stuff of nightmares for many production or asset integrity managers.
-It can be a hidden menace, proceeding undetected until a loss of containment occurs, leading to an emergency plant shutdown required or even worse, a major incident.
+Corrosion Under Insulation continues to cost the downstream petrochemical industry billions of dollars and is a common challenge for many production or asset integrity managers.
+CUI can proceed undetected until a loss of containment occurs, leading to an emergency plant shutdown required or even worse, a major incident.
 CUI is a risk at every process plant, across a huge range of process equipment.

 Corrosion Under Insulation has been studied over many years at thousands of facilities and the operating equipment deemed to be most at risk is the plant operating at low temperatures (not cryogenic, but below the typical atmospheric temperature) or in cyclic operation (thermally cycling from cold too hot to cold etc.).
 Both these conditions lead to sweating service, where condensation forms on the equipment or pipework external surface, providing the liquid required to initiate corrosion activity if no protective barrier is in place.
 The rate of corrosion is then dependent upon many factors including the temperature, the presence of conductive salts (e.g. Chlorides) from the environment (e.g. coastal locations or offshore platforms) or leaching from insulation, the dwell time or duration of temperature cycles etc. etc.